Dallas Schools with Teacher Certification Programs

 The EC-Grade 6 Generalist certification program specifies 17 education courses covering topics such as math and science for elementary teachers, developmental reading and educational psychology.
 Several classes require classroom observations and a student teaching course serves as a capstone experience.
 Post-baccalaureate students will also complete a portfolio.

 Middle School Certification (Grades 4-8)

 Candidates for certification Middle School (4-8) must complete required courses covering child development, reading assessment and correction and principles of elementary education.
-Observation experiences and classroom assignments in science, math and reading, along with practicum in a middle school are designed to give students real life experiences.
+Observation experiences and classroom assignments in science, math and reading, along with a practicum in a middle school, are designed to give students real-life experiences.
 All students must take a reflective seminar and complete a 12-week student teaching assignment.

 All-Level Certification (Grades EC-12)

 This certification program is designed for teachers of subjects such as language, drama and art.
 Candidates have to have 24 hours of teaching field courses, 18 of which are upper-division courses, and then complete 13 education courses including student teaching.
 The education component will include classes in computer problem solving, classroom observations in elementary and middle schools, adolescent psychology and educational evaluation.